papatangosierra/serifu/README.md

 - A translator could compose all of their scripts, regardless of the client publisher, in Serifu, and let software translate it into a given publisher's style sheet prior to submission.
 - Any of the considerable breadth of tools available for text editing can easily be used for Serifu.
 - A specialized Serifu text editor--coming soon--can take advantage of the format's predictable structure to offer features like automatic page and panel numbering, character name autocomplete, and lots more.
-- The rigorously predictable format allows script text to be presented to the letterer or book designer in a variety of more convenient ways than a word-processing document.
+- The rigorously predictable format allows script text to be presented to the letterer or book designer in a variety of more convenient ways than a word-processing document can be.

 ## The current Serifu rules